Tweener/kmpshipdoc/docs/tutorials/create-firebase-project.md

 ---

+!!! success "Firebase project created successfully"

-Once both platforms are linked, you can start using Firebase services in your shared code.
+    You have successfully created a Firebase project and linked both your Android and iOS apps.
+You can start using Firebase services in your shared code.